 The project has shown the importance of epidemic photography in the establishment of modern epidemiology, and in the emergence and development of the notion of the “pandemic,” which was first systematically employed in the context of the third plague pandemic.
 Even the smallest local outbreak assumed global proportions as it was seen and visualized both as part of the pandemic, and as the potential origin of an even greater pandemic wave, equivalent to the Black Death.
 This, as well as the fact that this was the first pandemic to be photographed and to be bacteriologically understood, marked the third plague pandemic apart from previous epidemics.
 The third plague pandemic has left a pervasive legacy, which is often forgotten by those who mistakenly set the origins of modern epidemiology and epidemic control at the 1918 influenza pandemic.
 It set some of the most persistent foundations of epidemiological reasoning and epidemic control while also defining the way in which pandemics are imagined into the 21st century.
 To give but one striking example, India’s Covid-19 legislation is no other than the 1897 plague emergency legislation, developed and deployed against the third pandemic.

-The Reader: Chapter one examines quarantine, with its roots in the history of the Black Death, as a cause of concern in the sanitary debates of the 19th century.
+The Editors: Chapter one examines quarantine, with its roots in the history of the Black Death, as a cause of concern in the sanitary debates of the 19th century.
 Who was involved in those debates, and what exactly were they debating?

 The Authors: In that chapter, we sought to provide a deeper historical background on the two main principles of disease prevention that collide in the late 19th century: fumigation as a cure for both the human body and its environment and quarantine as a barrier method.
 First, we look at how the use of sulphur for preventative and therapeutic purposes has a history far beyond modernity.
 In the world of Paracelsian iatrochemical medicine, a branch of medicine based on the theories of the 14th-century physician Paracelsus that provides chemical solutions to diseases, sulphur had a fixed place as a therapeutic substance.
 The French physician J. C. Gales, for example, developed a fumigation box for patients to be cured of scabies with sulphuric fumes in 1822.
 We were in particular interested in tracing how this practice was later integrated into ideas of purifying air, cleansing the environment and to act on non-specific pathogenic qualities, which are sometimes referred to as miasma.